Guide to Defensive Googling

 Type the name you usually use on your resume into a Google (or Bing) search bar with quotation marks around it, like this:

 "First name Last name"

 Enclosing your name within quotation marks tells Google and Bing that you want those words in a phrase, side-by-side.
 Otherwise, the search engines will show you results where those two words appear anywhere on the same webpage, regardless of how far apart or unrelated in context.

 If you typically include your middle initial, middle name, or some other configuration, search for that version of your name.

-2. Carefully study the first 10 pages of search results.
+2. Carefully study the first five to ten pages of search results.